Duncan1738/Zorin-OS-Installation-Guide/README.md

 ## 💬 License

 This guide is open and free to use.
-Attribution appreciated.
+Attribution appreciated!

 ---

-**Made with ❤️ for Linux beginners and switchers.**
+**Made with ❤️ for Linux beginners.**